The Renison Tin Mine in Tasmania is the biggest operating tin mine in Australia. It has a production capacity of 680,000tpa of tin.

 Gravity tailings are ground to minimise the cassiterite content.
 Magnetic separation, acid leaching and enhanced gravity separation are performed to enhance the tin flotation feed.

 Cassiterite minerals are separated from the hematite using a concentrate cutter.
-C2000 Falcon centrifugal concentrators in operation at the plant are capable of recovering concentrate particles at a rate of 60t per hour.
+C2000 Falcon centrifugal concentrators in operation at the plant can recover concentrate particles at a rate of 60tph.

 Gravity testing is conducted at the laboratory facility at the mine.
 Minerals are crushed and ground before being subjected to super panning at the laboratory.